 - Requirements: Volunteers must speak Spanish to an advanced level or add on a language course to their placement if they are at an intermediate level

 - What’s included?
 Food, accommodation, transfers to and from our specified airport, transport to and from work where required, insurance, personal webpage, induction and orientation, 24/7 support

 - What’s not included?
 Flights, visa costs, spending money

 - Start dates: Flexible

 Projects Abroad works closely with the local authorities in the Urubamba area.
 They run an integral food security programme with nutritional, early stimulation and care activities in order to overcome early childhood development problems and support local families in the rural communities, who have been affected by malnutrition and who suffer from nutritional deficiencies.
 Volunteers should speak advanced Spanish, but no other experience is needed, so you can get involved as part of a gap year, career break or extended holiday.
 If you have intermediate Spanish skills, you are welcome to join if you add on a language course to your placement.

 Malnutrition rates in Peru have long been a source of concern, with nearly a third of Peruvian children living in rural areas currently suffering from chronic malnutrition.
 In 2010 the province of Cusco had the fourth highest proportion of children under 5 suffering from it in Peru.

 Volunteering in Peru on the Nutrition Project

-As a volunteer you will work alongside technicians (doing home visits and health check-ups) and a local nutritionist from the programme, your work will be varied and you may also help with awareness campaigns as well as developing educational materials.
+As a volunteer you will work alongside local nurses, focusing on the issues of malnutrition and food insecurity in local communities.
+Your work will be varied and you may also help with awareness campaigns as well as developing educational materials.

 The areas where we work are very diverse and each present a unique set of challenges.
 In conjunction with partner staff, Projects Abroad Peru has developed sets of educational materials suitable to each community.